-A timeline for completing this Midterm Report was established (0.02 - Accreditation Midterm Report Timeline Angie to update).
-The timeline was shared with, and reviewed by, RHC administrators, Academic Senate, California School Employees Association (CSEA), Planning and Fiscal Council (PFC), and the Board of Trustees.
+A Timeline for completing this Midterm Report was established (0.02 - Accreditation Midterm Report Timeline) and shared with the campus community through email updates, website postings and at shared governance meetings.
+The timeline was specifically shared with, and reviewed by, RHC administrators, Academic Senate, California School Employees Association (CSEA), Planning and Fiscal Council (PFC), and the Board of Trustees.